Interrupted Reaching Out Movement

 Healing often begins slowly through:

-• acknowledgment of what happened
+• acknowledging what happened

 • restoring safety in the body